 In your sewing adventures, you may have come across an instruction in a pattern that reads: “stay stitch neck edge” – or otherwise uses the phrase “stay stitching,” without actually explaining what that means.

-Let’s talk a bit about what stay stitching is, as well as some tips about how to stay stitch, so you can add this technique to your crafting repertoire!
+Let’s take a look at what stay stitching is, as well as some tips on how to stay stitch, so you can add this useful technique to your crafting repertoire!

 Stay stitches are sewn about an eighth of an inch outside the seam-line, within the seam allowance, and are sewn with the grain.